ejmastnak/nutria/docs/source/controllers.rst

       // to amount per 100 grams of meal); otherwise set amount to 0.
       // This ensures ingredient has entries (possibly zero) for all nutrients 'amount_per_100g' => $nutrientProfileST[$nutrient->id] ? $nutrientProfileST[$nutrient->id]->amount * (100/$meal->mass_in_grams) : 0.0

+Relationship
+^^^^^^^^^^^^

+- The Meal-Ingredient relationship should be one-to-one.
+- Deleting parent meal deletes corresponding ingredient.
+- Updating parent meal updates corresponding ingredient.
+- Updating/deleting an ingredient has no effect on parent meal.
+- Cloning an ingredient does not preserve ingredient's `meal_id`

 Computing mass
 --------------